MetPX/sarracenia/doc/sr_watch.1.rst

 In some cases, however, platform optimal methods do not work (such as with some network shares, or distributed file systems), so one must use a slower but more reliable and portable polling method.
 The *force_polling* keyword causes sr_watch to select the polling method in spite of the availability of a normally better one.
-FIXME: KNOWN LIMITATION: When *force_polling* is set, the *sleep* setting, should be at least 5 seconds. not clear why.
+KNOWN LIMITATION: When *force_polling* is set, the *sleep* setting, should be at least 5 seconds.
+It is not currently clear why.

 NOTE::